glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 - `shuffle`: collects all pairs with the same key and groups them together, creating one group for each key.
   **Hashing** techniques are typically used for the grouping, which can be performed in parallel.
   **The items grouped together are then sent to the same reducer** (to the same machine, using hashing to determine which), to exploit the *locality principle*.
-  This is the key point of MapReduce, to make the task embarrassingly parallel; ![[Pasted image 20230623172358.png | center]]
+  This is the key point of MapReduce which make the task heavily parallel; ![[Pasted image 20230623172358.png | center]]
 - `reduce` ($\oplus$): reduce is now applied to collapse all the pairs having the same key into a single pair: `reduce((k,v1), (k,v2))` $\rightarrow$ `(k, v3)`, where `v3` = `v1` $\oplus$ `v2`;

 Consider that there are **mappers** and **reducers**, which takes as input the output of the mappers.